This part is about Hewlett Packard. One of the most interesting companies in it's best days. I think today, they employ people like any other company.

 Somewhere around 1993, HP began to change from an engineering driven company, into a marketing driven company.
 At the beginning there was no visible agenda for it.
 It sort of just happened.
 It seemed to me, when Bill Hewlett and Dave Packard have died, with them died the unforgettable spirit, these two men gave the company.
 Soon after, the first marketing psychopaths smelled their chances.
 It's just this kind of doing things, just because you can.
 This behavior is very common amongst human.
 Just take a good look at what a group of young kids are doing.
 One kid will kick another. obviously for no reason.
 But there is a reason!
 This puts him higher in rank, when he gets away with it.
 They have an instinctive feeling for this.
 You can observe the same in the zoo.
 There is the largest monkey who owns the best sitting place on the main rock.
 Just he has to leave that position occasionally.
 Then, you see the second largest monkey jump on the rock instantaneously.
 The old one doesn't like it, but he can't avoid it for 100% of the time.
 For a short moment, the second important monkey demonstrates his rank, just by sitting there.
 He is only disturbing the order, but that is the purpose.
 He is just showing he can do it.
 When the boss comes back, he quickly makes place.
 But of course all the females saw it, and that is very beneficial for him.
 You don't need to search very long to see this behavior within a company too.

 Management had all kind of ideas, and if they could do it, they just did so.
 They even created slogan for it.
 Called: Manage change, to break away from the rest.
 What a sick verb that was.
-This "rest" was not an external company, it was internal parts of the company.
-Instead of teaming up as one large company, they set up divisions against each other.
-Your team is successfully breaking "away from the rest", and the "rest" are other teams.
+This 'rest' was not an external company, it was other parts of the company!
+Instead of teaming up, they set up divisions against each other.
+Your team is successfully breaking 'away from the rest', and the 'rest' are other teams.
 That could be your whole department, your business unit, or just yourself.
-Everybody, every team, had to break away from "the rest", and show how great you did that, and you were the king.
+Everybody, every team, had to break away from 'the rest', and show how great you did that, and you were the king.
 Even worse, they did the same with strategies.
 Just find out something that breaks away from the rest, and there you go.
-Nice for you, but not so nice for "the rest".
+Nice for you, but not so nice for 'the rest'.
 Effectively, this disposed quickly of the original direction of the company, and it was the beginning of a long chain of changes, that to my opinion will be the end of the company, one day.
 Well, but let's not hope so.